lee-janice/-lee-janice.github.io-/content/posts/notes/mathematics/chi-squared-test.md

 Let's look a little more closely at the chi-squared distribution.
 As we alluded to in the previous section, each chi-squared distribution is associated with a parameter called the *degree of freedom*.
-The degree of freedom is the maximum number of independent variables in the system, *i.e.* the number of parameters that are allowed to vary.[^dof]
+The degree of freedom is the maximum number of independent variables in the system, *i.e.,* the number of parameters that are allowed to vary.[^dof]
 We can see what chi-squared distributions for various degrees of freedom look like:

 ^[{-} Fig. 1.
 From Anthony Tanbakuchi; [Tests of independence and homogeneity](http://www.u.arizona.edu/~kuchi/Courses/MAT167/Files/LH_LEC.0640.HypTest.IndepHomog.pdf)]